legaltechnologies/relativity/README.md

-# Collection of Relativity scripts (in SQL and Relativity Script)
+# Collection of Relativity scripts (in SQL, Relativity Script and PowerShell)